duanemay/chatgpt-cli/README.md

-# ChatGPT Command-Line Interface (CLI)
+# User Guide - ChatGPT Command-Line Interface (CLI)

-ChatGPT CLI offers an efficient way to communicate with ChatGPT directly from the command line.
+The ChatGPT CLI allows you to interact with ChatGPT directly from your command line, offering an efficient platform for real-time communication.
+This user guide will provide you with simple, straightforward instructions on how to install, set up, and effectively use the CLI.

 ## Examples